 Several prizes for those who identify the most scarecrows have been kindly donated by local businesses which include the Old Bell Inn, the Millgate Arts Centre and King Street Hair and Beauty in Delph.

-Last year, the people’s favourite scarecrow was ‘The Owl and the Pussycat’, designed by The Old Bell Inn.
+Last year, the people’s favourite scarecrow was ‘The Owl and the Pussycat’ at The Old Bell Inn.